koch-tobias/master-thesis/README.md

 # Component Identification for Geometric Measurements in the Vehicle Development Process Using Machine Learning

 ## 🚘🔍 Capi
 Capi (CAr-Part-Identifier) is a service developed as part of my master thesis and is based on two machine learning models.
-Capi identifies car parts of a structure tree that are relevant for geometric measurements during the vehicle development process. </br>
+Capi identifies car parts that are relevant for geometric measurements during the vehicle development process. </br>
-The input of the model needs to be a list of car parts including their metadata.
+The input of the model needs to be a list of car parts (structure tree) including their metadata.
 The output of the model is a list of all relevant car parts in the following format: </br>
 ```
   {
     "Part number": ["Original part designation", "Uniform name"]